 This attribute enables auto-starting of the VM with kvmrt-boot.
+The default value is false (do not autostart).

+'''

-The default value is true (enabled). comments = { string }
+comments = { string }

+'''

 A place for user comments.
 For multiple lines of comments, indent the additional line(s) with a space or TAB.